wkmike/srs-docker/README.md

 ### Configuration

-There is a default configuration that in the `/srs/conf/docker.conf`.
+There is a default configuration at `/srs/conf/docker.conf`.

 You can use [**docker volume**](https://docs.docker.com/storage/volumes/) to override it.